 Will I have a choice in picking my caregiver before he or she comes to my home?

-What happens if a caregiver is unable to show up for a scheduled shift?
+What happens if an in-home caregiver is unable to show up for a scheduled shift?

 If your caregiver is unavailable for any reason, every effort to provide another caregiver is made immediately.read more»

-If there is a problem with my caregiver, can I switch?
+If there is a problem with my in-home caregiver, can I switch?

 If you receive care for many hours in a day or at different times of the day throughout the week, it may be necessary to schedule more than one caregiver in a given week.
 Our goal will remain the same even if you require multiple caregivers.
 We want you to be satisfied and happy.
 We’ll do what it takes to make sure we achieve that goal.read more»

 How do I apply to be a caregiver for your agency?

 To apply to be a caregiver with Home Care Powered by AUAF, you must have a desire to work with individuals who are need of your services, in a caring manner.
 You must pass a criminal background check; have a copy of your social security card and a valid driver’s license or state ID; provide proof of citizenship or legal status and employment authorization; and you need to provide a copy of either a high school or college diploma.
 If you’re interested, please contact Fred Mishow at 877-947-2685 or at email@example.com.

 Our staff currently speaks English, Assyrian, Arabic, Armenian, Persian (Farsi), Turkish and Russian.
 In-home caregiver assistance can provided in the comfort of your own home, in the language you speak.read more»

 How long will it take to get an in-home caregiver?